DataDrake/cborsci/README.md

 #License

-### GNU LESSER GENERAL PUBLIC LICENSE
+### GNU LESSER GENERAL PUBLIC LICENSE v2.1

-Version 2.1, February 1999
+cborsci - CBOR Stream C Interpreter
+Copyright (C) 2016 Bryan T. Meyers

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

-    Copyright (C) 1991, 1999 Free Software Foundation, Inc.
-    51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

-    Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.